 The word rå comes from the belief these beings are considered to be the protector of certain areas or construction, and the best translation into English might be warden or keeper.
 The word itself is closely related to the word råda, which translates to advise or reign.
 Another word it relates to is the word rår, which translates into controlling something.

-This leads to the conclusion that these beings have certain control of the animals and the environment in their area.
+This leads to the idea that these beings have certain control over the animals and the environment in their specific area.
 They can both help and cause trouble for all those that enter their domain.
 Many that have an rå close by, be it on their farm or while working in the forest as a hunter or woodworker, tries to stay on the areas rå good side.
 This can lead to help in their field, while ignoring these beings or do something to make them angry, causes trouble.

 An interesting thing to consider is that nature is more often presented as female, while manmade constructions are presented as male.
 It’s not always the case, but it is a trend among the stories recorded worth taking note off.